 No Mobile App: At this point, Gusto does not offer a mobile application for users or administrators.
 From an employee perspective, many users wish that Gusto would deploy a mobile app to help them access their payslips, leave requests, and benefits on the go.

-May Lack Flexibility for Growing Companies: Although Gusto is suitable for businesses of all shapes and sizes, users with quickly growing businesses have reported growing out of Gusto’s services.
+May Lack Flexibility for Growing Companies: Although Gusto is suitable for many types of businesses, users trying to scale operations have reported growing out of Gusto’s services.
 With this in mind, Gusto is most suitable for contractors, solopreneurs, and small businesses.

 Where QuickBooks Shines